willymcallister/willymcallister.github.io/_articles/rc-step-response1.md

 where $t$, $n$, and $f$ stand for total response, natural response, and forced response.

 The theory allows us to pick *any* particular response---we could choose any of the myriad solutions described by the general solution.
 However...
-Ingenious part: The particular response we hunt for has a nice real-world significance.
-Somewhere in the family of curves represented by the general solution you can always find *the one* that corresponds to the long-term steady-state behavior of the circuit---the place the circuit ends up after the natural response dies out.
-After the natural response dies out the circuit exhibits its *forced response*.
+Ingenious part: The particular response we hunt for is relatively easy to find and has a nice real-world significance.
+Somewhere in the family of curves represented by the general solution you can always find *the one* particular response that corresponds to the long-term steady-state behavior of the circuit---the place the circuit ends up after the natural response dies out.
+After the natural response dies out what's left is the *forced response*.
 You might say the forced response is one particular particular response.

 {% capture details %}
-"Somewhere in the family of curves represented by the general solution you can always find *the one* that corresponds to the the long-term behavior of the circuit."
+"Somewhere in the family of curves represented by the general solution you can always find *the one* particular response that corresponds to the the long-term behavior of the circuit."

-Here's an example of what I'm talking about, from the RC Natural Response.
-Recall the general solution to the [RC natural response]({% link _articles/rc-natural-response-derivation.md %}#general-solution),
+Here's an example of what I'm talking about---recall the general solution to the [$\text{RC}$ natural response]({% link _articles/rc-natural-response-derivation.md %}#general-solution),

 $v(t) = Ke^{-t/\text{RC}}$

+We can plot this general solution for lots of different values of $K$,

 {% include d3/rc_natural_response_general_p.html %}

-The plot shows the family of particular solutions represented by the general solution to the RC natural response.
+The plot shows the family of particular solutions represented by the general solution to the $\text{RC}$ natural response.
 Every one of them ends up at zero after a long time.

-For the natural response there is no forcing function.
+The natural response has no forcing function.
 The only energy in the system is the initial charge on the capacitor.
-After a long time that initial energy fully dissipates and the voltage approaches $0$.
-The long-term *steady-state* response is $v = 0$.
+After a long time that initial energy dissipates and the voltage approaches $0$.
+The long-term steady-state response for any value of $K$ is $v = 0$.

-Find the particular response right in the middle that's a straight line along the time axis.
-This one is interesting because it matches the long-term steady-state response for all time.
-It is the particular solution we would choose if the initial voltage $\text V_0$ was $0$.
+See if you can find the particular response right in the middle, a straight line along the time axis.
+This particular response is interesting---it matches the steady-state response (at all times, not just after a long time).
+It is the particular solution we would choose if the initial voltage $\text V_0$ happened to be $0$.

-The point of this example is to show the steady-state or forced response is included in a general solution.
-If we hold off on evaluating the initial conditions the steady-state solution can be found somewhere as part of the general solution.
+The point of this example is to show you what it means for the steady-state or forced response to be included in a general solution.
+The steady-state solution can be found somewhere as part of the general solution.

-When we add a step input to the RC circuit the steady-state response is no longer zero---it will be some other value.
-Keep reading to find out where the story goes.
+When we drive the RC circuit with a step function the steady-state response is no longer zero---it will be some other value.
 {% endcapture %}
 {% capture summary %}example{% endcapture %}{% include details.html %}